randridge/PPMA/README.md

 R Code and examples supporting:

-Andridge and Little (2019, under revision), "Proxy Pattern-Mixture Analysis for a Binary Variable Subject to Nonresponse"
+Andridge and Little (2020, Journal of Official Statistics), "Proxy Pattern-Mixture Analysis for a Binary Variable Subject to Nonresponse"

 binaryPPMA_functions.R -- functions for performing binary PPMA